 About

-My research on patients and research participants has dealt with issues in informed decision-making and research participation, including the ways that patient/participants’ decisions and their understanding of their own role in the research enterprise may be shaped by therapeutic misconceptions, assumptions about duty and social contracts, identification with a particular health condition (especially inherited conditions that affect multiple family members), and concerns for family members and future reproduction.
+My research on patients and research participants has dealt with issues in informed decision-making in both research and clinical care, including the ways that their health care decisions and their understanding of their own role in research may be shaped by therapeutic misconceptions, assumptions about duty and social contracts, identifying with a particular health condition (especially inherited conditions that affect multiple family members), and concerns for family members and future reproduction.

-I am currently building on my past research to explore the intersections of identity, genetics, and disability, recognizing that all humans are on a continuum between ability and disability—and that our identification with degrees of (dis)ability vary across different aspects of our bodies and selves; change with respect to domains of family and community; and evolve over a lifetime of development and aging.
+Overall, my work explores intersections of identity, genetics, and disability, recognizing that all of us are on a continuum between ability and disability—and that our identities vary across parts of ourselves, our families and communities, and our lives over time.

 More information about me: